ddxv/ddxv/README.md

 # Hello and Welcome to my GitHub

-I split my time between San Francisco, Taipei TW and inland Mendocino County.
+I split my time between San Francisco, Taipei, Taiwan and inland Mendocino County.
 I always enjoy talking with new people so feel free to say hi.

 - :telescope: I'm actively looking for new opportunities.